Asia with Ease: A Cruise to Vietnam, Cambodia & Thailand

 The Japanese Bridge, Hoi An

-We spent a lovely morning walking the streets of Hoi An before continuing on to My Khe beach, known by Americans as “China Beach.”
+We spend a lovely morning walking the streets of Hoi An before continuing on to My Khe beach, known by Americans as “China Beach.”

-During the war, soldiers from bases all over the country were sent here for R&R. The public area of the beach wasn’t especially impressive but from what I could tell the beachfront enjoyed by the high-end resorts in the area was considerably better.
+During the war, soldiers from bases all over the country were sent here for R&R. The public area of the beach isn’t especially impressive but from what I can tell the beachfront enjoyed by the high-end resorts in the area is considerably better.

 China Beach Da Nang Vietnam